Galton Valley Focus Provision

 Children are part of our mainstream school for as much as the school day as possible, but have specialist areas, such as the Focus Provision Rooms, Sensory Room, small group and Nurture provision, which they can use according to individual needs.

 That their children are happy and want to be at school and feel that their views are wishes are valued.

 Our ethos is one of inclusivity.
-The children are fully integrated into school life and are included in all trips and events.
+The children are fully integrated into school life and are included in all trips, after school clubs and other events.
 The staff and other children in school fully accept that some children have differences but these differences are something to be celebrated.

 We aim for children to integrate into learning and social times across the school day, including playtimes, lunchtimes, assemblies etc. However, we will also adapt and be flexible to ensure each child is settled, has provision to meet their specific needs and ensure they make excellent progress from their individual starting points.

-Staff receive specialised training as required, which may include PECS, Makaton, intensive interaction, the use of symbols to support visual schedules and learning, objects of reference, Sensory Integration, moving and handling and MAPA (Managing Actual and Potential Aggression).
+Staff receive specialised training as required, which may include PECS, Makaton, intensive interaction, the use of symbols to support visual schedules and learning, objects of reference, Sensory Integration, moving and handling and Crisis Prevention Institute - Safety Intervention training.